 Wall Walk: Walk around the perimeter of Madrid’s 12th century wall, with a nod at the 9th century wall.
 Not much of either wall remains, but this is a great way to discover the oldest part of the city.
 History, legends, gossip, trivia, and a chance to find streets and squares you might not find on your own.

-Old Shops – Plaza Mayor: Traditional commerce near our Main Square: hats, herbs, baskets, espadrilles, traditional kitchen ware, hand-dipped candles and that huge cowbell you want for the front door.
+Old Shops: Traditional commerce near our Main Square and Santa Ana square: hats, herbs, baskets, espadrilles, gloves, candy, hand-dipped candles and that huge cowbell you want for the front door.
 Not a shopping trip, but a way to get to know interesting shops so you can go back another time.

 Food Lovers – Center: Yummy tour covering traditional and trendy places for food near the Plaza Mayor.
 Some restaurants but mostly shops, everything from mushrooms to chocolate to cheese to tea and back again.